 The Company commenced another NCIB on December 29, 2014, which will terminate on December 28, 2015, or such earlier time as the bid is completed or terminated at the option of the Company, with the intention to purchase, from time to time, as it considers advisable, up to 1,431,007 common shares (which is equal to 2.9% of the outstanding common shares) on the open market through the facilities of the TSXV.
-The price that Almonty will pay for any common share under the Bid will be the prevailing market price on the TSXV at the time of such purchase.
-Common shares acquired under the bid will be subsequently cancelled.
+The price that Almonty will pay for any common share under the Bid will be the prevailing market price on the TSXV at the time of such purchase, with any such shares acquired to be cancelled.
+During the six months ended March 31, 2015, 52,500 shares were purchased for \$39.
+The purchased shares were cancelled.